liamwalsh1980/Milestone-Project-1/README.md

 ### Media

-* I received inspiration for this project by using images supplied by the <a href="https://www.istockphoto.com/portfolio/vejaa?assettype=image&mediatype=photography" target="blank">Photography - Vejaa</a>.
+#### Hero Image for the homepage (index.html)

-    - <a href="https://www.istockphoto.com/photo/child-and-adult-hands-holding-colorful-heart-on-blue-sky-background-world-autism-gm1213547010-352734294" target="_blank">Chosen homepage hero image</a> by photography - Vejaa
+* I received inspiration for this project by using an image supplied by the <a href="https://www.istockphoto.com/portfolio/vejaa?assettype=image&mediatype=photography" target="blank">Photography - Vejaa</a>. - Image sourced from istockphoto.com and purchased for £8.40

-    - <a href="https://www.istockphoto.com/photo/child-and-adult-hands-holding-colorful-heart-on-blue-sky-background-world-autism-gm1213547010-352734294" target="_blank">Chosen subscribe page image</a> by photography - Vejaa
+- Chosen homepage <a href="https://www.istockphoto.com/photo/child-and-adult-hands-holding-colorful-heart-on-blue-sky-background-world-autism-gm1213547010-352734294" target="_blank">Hero image</a> by photography - Vejaa

-    - Images sourced from istockphoto.com (to be purchased £?? each)
+#### Thank you image for the subcribe page (subcribe.html)
 * I found a great 'thank you' image on <a href="https://www.pexels.com/" target="_blank">Pexels</a> which was free of charge to download.
-<a href="https://www.pexels.com/photo/traffic-sign-business-creativity-1887992/" target="_blank">Photo</a>  by Ann H from Pexels
+<a href="https://www.pexels.com/photo/traffic-sign-business-creativity-1887992/" target="_blank">Thank you image</a>  by Ann H from Pexels.
+This was a free of charge image available to download

 ### Media clips